Jimdo/angular-fontselect/README.md

 ⚠️ This package is discontinued.
 Active maintenance is stopped and the package is as-is still available on npmjs.org.
+For details check out internal ticket CRE-1204.

 Angular Font-Selector
 =====================